-September 20: Culture and Class Relations in a Field.
-Second tutorial about essay proposals.
+October 1: Culture and Class Relations in a Field.
+Proposals due.

 Bourdieu's map shows the kinds of cultural tastes and practices characteristic of different class locations, but does not show how culture is used in social relationships.
 Your reading by Erickson discusses this for the "field" of private contract security in Toronto.
 The text reading gives useful background on class and inequality at work in Canada.